scottx611x/CSCI-S-40/Lecture/Lectures.md

       - Also called Call Managers or Unified Communication Servers nowadays
       - Handles all of the call processing
       - Has a very specific functionality for SIP
+    - Asterisk is a popular open source solution
     -